 Morgan Stanley noted that Unocal's common stock price had been affected by rumors appearing in the financial press and performed an analysis to estimate the "unaffected" price of Unocal common stock.
 Morgan Stanley calculated the market value weighted average return between January 5, 2005, the day prior to the first news article regarding a possible transaction in the Financial Times, and April 1, 2005 for the common stock of those companies that are comparable to Unocal (see the list of comparable companies described under "- Comparable Company Analysis" below).
-Based upon and subject to the foregoing, Morgan Stanley calculated a market value weighted average return to the closing price of Unocal common stock on January 5, 2005 of \$41.19.
+Based upon and subject to the foregoing, Morgan Stanley calculated a market value weighted average return of 33.0%.
+Morgan Stanley then applied the market value weighted average return to the closing price of Unocal common stock on January 5, 2005 of \$41.19.
 This calculation yielded an implied "unaffected" price of \$54.77.